slashequip/laravel-pipeline-docs/docs/basic-usage.md

 To use a Pipeline all you need is a `Transport` and some `Pipes`.

 The Transport is the object that gets passed down the Pipeline and through the Pipes.
-This Transport object is the source of truth for you Pipeline, it gets manipulated or shaped by the Pipes it passes through.
+This Transport object is the source of truth for your Pipeline, it gets manipulated or shaped by the Pipes it passes through.
+Think of it like a smart value object.

 The Pipes are small, encapsulated pieces of logic that should do _one job_ they can use data from the Transport and they can manipulate or set data on the Transport too.